 - 1. Study of fossils from models/pictures. - 2.
 Study of homology and analogy from suitable specimens. - 3.
 Study and verification of Hardy-Weinberg Law by chi square analysis. - 4.
-Study of evolution of ecosystem from models/pictures. - 1.
-5.Demonstration of role of natural selection and genetic drift in changing allele frequencies using simulation studies - 5.
-Graphical representation and interpretation of data of height/ weight of a sample of 100 humans in relation to their age and sex.
+Study of evolution of ecosystem from models/pictures. - 5.
+Demonstration of role of natural selection and genetic drift in changing allele frequencies using simulation studies - Graphical representation and interpretation of data of height/ weight of a sample of 100 humans in relation to their age and sex. - 7.
+Construction of phylogenetic trees with the help of bioinformatics tools (Clustal X, Phylip, NJ) and its interpretation

 CO No. Course Outcomes: POs Addressed PSOs Addressed Cognitive Level CO 1: Learn various evolutionary concepts and historical perspective about evolution.
 PO 1 PSO 2, R CO 2: Demonstrate the importance and implication of the evidences of evolution.
-PO 2, 3 PSO 2, 3 Ap CO 3: Explain the population genetics and evaluate the evolutionary forces and its impact.
+PO 2, 3 PSO 2, 3 Ар CO 3: Explain the population genetics and evaluate the evolutionary forces and its impact.
 PO 2, 5 PSO 2, 3 U CO 4: Illustrate the origin and evolution of man and draw phylogenetic trees PO 2, 6 PSO 2, 4 An, C CO 5: Recall various evolutionary concepts and historical perspective about evolution.
-PO 1, 2 PSO 2, 3, 6 E. Ap CO 6: Summerise the importance and implication of the evidences of evolution.
-PO 2, 6 PSO 6 Ар
+PO 1, 2 PSO 2, 3, 5 E, Ap CO 6: Summerise the importance and implication of the evidences of evolution.
+PO 2, 6 PSO 5 Ар